akvachan/Medical-Abstract-Segmentation/README.md

 | BACKGROUND  | 196689 |
 | OBJECTIVE   | 186601 |

-As we can see most common label is RESULTS with 766271 appearances
+As we can see most common label is RESULTS with 766271 appearances.

 |             |                                    |